The Haunting of Number 14

 But I can still sense you as I lay down on your side of the bed, knowing you were here just hours before but that you will never lay here beside me again.
 This bed where we’d talk and laugh, and you’d trace the contours of my skin with your calloused palms, inhaling the smell of my hair as we’d watch the tree tops sway.
-It is unfathomable that it’s Her scent that you want lingering on your pillows now.

 I feel your absence like a phantom limb.
 The sensation of your body next to mine so familiar and vivid it’s almost corporeal.
 You are a shadow that never materialises, on the other side of the door.
 A laugh I cant quite hear that still reverberates through these halls.